 If you want to start trading, creating an account on a crypto brokerage is the first thing to do.
 Today, some of the best brokerages out there are Gemini and Coinbase.

-To create your account, you have to provide some personal information to the crypto brokerage - just like when you create one on a regular stock brokerage.
+To create your account, you have to provide personal information to the crypto brokerage - like when you create one on a regular stock brokerage.

 The basic information you have to provide includes: